AnatoliManolidou/Computer-Architecture-Project/Second_part/README.md

 ## First step.
 Execute SPEC CPU2006 Benchmarks on GEM5

-### First question.
-What informations can you get about the memory system of the CPU that we are simulating?
+### First question: What informations can you get about the memory system of the CPU that we are simulating?

 From the `config.ini` file: